 By the end of the story I had not only completed a body of work that changed forever the way I engage with my creative practice but one that spoke to my audience.

-They got the themes in those paintings at a visceral level.
+Those people got the themes in those paintings at a visceral level.

 They saw their own creative lives mirrored there.

 And they understood the lessons that it had taken seven months of painting for me to grasp.

 That is the power of theme at its best.